mixpanel/docs/pages/docs/features/advanced.md

 **Deep Dive: Use Case C:** Want to see all the durations as-is (No bucketing)

 1. Open the custom buckets modal
-2. Since looking for “No bucketing”, choose **None —** This lays out all the numeric property values as-is
+2. Since looking for "No bucketing", choose **None —** This lays out all the numeric property values as-is

 ![/14342547991956](/14342547991956.png)